sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - A **C/C++ compiler**: Since SageMath builds its own GCC if needed, a wide variety of C/C++ compilers is supported.
   Many GCC versions work,
-  from as old as version 3.4.3 to the most recent release.
+  from as old as version 4.8 (but we recommend at least 5.1) to the most recent release.
   Clang also works.
-  On Solaris systems, the Sun compiler should also work.
   See also `Using alternative compilers`_.
 - **make**: GNU make, version 3.80 or later.
 Version 3.82 or later is recommended.
 - **m4**: GNU m4 1.4.2 or later (non-GNU or older versions might also work).